karlo-babic/paradigms-py/2-Declarative-Programming.md

 ### The Road Ahead

 You now have a solid foundation in declarative thinking.
 You know how to solve complex problems using a pure, functional style.
-As we move into the next chapter, **"Explicit State and Object-Oriented Programming,"** we will begin to relax the strict rule of immutability.
+As we move into the next chapter, **"State and Object-Oriented Programming,"** we will begin to relax the strict rule of immutability.
 We will explore why and when we might need to introduce state, and how the principles of object-oriented programming help us manage the new complexities that arise when our components are allowed to have a memory.